 When used as accents, metallic wedding colors can instantly elevate your decor.
 But with a palette comprised entirely of metallics, you'll create an ultra-festive setting.
 Pair metallic gold and silver with dramatic black for a New Year's Eve wedding.

-If you're looking for non-traditional winter wedding colors, we think you'll love this stylish trio.
-A color palette of purple, gray, and green is earthy and a bit bohemian, especially when you incorporate succulents and other woodland-inspired accents.
+Looking for non-traditional winter wedding colors?
+We think you'll love this stylish trio.
+A color palette of purple, gray, and green is earthy and a bit bohemian, especially when you incorporate fresh berries, pampas grass and greenery, and handmade paper.

 This sweet wedding color palette is a winterized version of the popular blush and eucalyptus combination that is everywhere come spring and summer.
-By using slightly darker tones—mauve instead of blush and jade green instead of eucalyptus—these colors feel less "springtime soirée" and more "winter romance."
-Add hints of rose gold for warmth and sparkle.
+By using slightly darker tones—mauve instead of blush and jade green instead of eucalyptus—these colors feel less springtime soirée and more winter romance.
+Add hints of rose gold for warmth and shimmer.

 Name a more iconic winter wedding duo, we'll wait.
 Red and white are perhaps the most classic winter wedding colors of all time, and for good reason.
 They're synonymous with the holiday season and will instantly bring a sense of wintry cheer to your wedding decor.

 The trick to using these colors in a tasteful way is keeping the actual holiday decor to a minimum (save the reindeer, snowflakes, and Santa figurines for another day!).
 The colors alone will be enough to give your wedding all the Christmas-y vibes.
 Plaids, fresh evergreens, and metallic accents are all excellent decor pieces for this type of palette.

 For a wedding that's glimmering and gleaming, dress your venue in colors of green, white, and gold.
 This effortless winter wedding color palette is one of the most timeless options for your big day.